Randy Iwase: Career

-Randy Iwase returned to Hawai'i with his JD degree and worked as a deputy attorney general and also served as Majority Floor Leader, Hawai'i State Senator (Majority Whip), and executive director of the Aloha Tower Development Corp.
+After earning his JD degree at University of San Francisco School of Law, Iwase returned to Hawai'i and worked as a deputy attorney general and also served as Majority Floor Leader, Hawai'i State Senator (Majority Whip), and executive director of the Aloha Tower Development Corp.
+He served on the Honolulu City Council from 1986 to 1988 and unsuccessfully ran for Mayor of Honolulu in 1988 against incumbent mayor Frank Fasi.

 2006 gubernatorial race

 Iwase won the Democratic primary by a substantial margin without serious opposition and faced Republican incumbent Governor Linda Lingle.

 Only one debate occurred in the duration of the campaign, giving the relatively unknown Iwase statewide television exposure.

 According to filings with the Hawai'i state Campaign Spending Commission, the Iwase campaign had only raised $241,973 as of September 23, 2006.
 This was in contrast to a record $6.37 million raised by his opponent, Governor Linda Lingle.
 The large difference in available funds was cited as an insurmountable obstacle for Iwase.

 Instead, the Iwase campaign focused on using Internet technology.
 In addition to a classic webpage with campaign press releases and schedules, it featured videos, online contributions, links, a discussion/feedback board, blogs, as well as an RSS/Atom newsfeed.

-Randy Iwase was defeated by over twenty-five points, 63 percent to 35 percent, in the general election, as Governor Lingle's personal popularity and well funded media campaign overwhelmed Iwase.
+Iwase was defeated by over twenty-five points, 63 percent to 35 percent, in the general election, as Governor Lingle's personal popularity and well funded media campaign overwhelmed Iwase.
 His campaign's financial difficulties and late start offset the congressional Democratic "wave" of 2006.